 The design-build delivery method, and specifically progressive design-build, provides a substantial fiscal benefit through time savings in the procurement and the delivery.
 The procurement for progressive design-build is faster than in any other delivery method, and because the deliverables are reduced over traditional design-build, the University will save money in the amount of the honorarium paid to the unsuccessful proposers.
 Further, there is a substantial fiscal benefit to the industry because the unsuccessful proposers are not required to provide substantial designs, often at their own cost.
 Rather, the University will be fully compensating the successful Design-Build Team for their work in developing both the design and price.
-Further, by utilizing a set Guaranteed Maximum Price/flexible scope approach, the University will be able to maximize the scope for its limited budget.

-How the use of the traditional method of awarding contracts in a lump sum (the "design-bid-build method") is not practical for meeting desired quality standards or delivery schedules.
+• How the use of the traditional method of awarding contracts in a lump sum (the "design-bid-build method") is not practical for meeting desired quality standards or delivery schedules.

+This project is for residential housing, which is a time sensitive project, as the University must have the housing at the beginning of the school year 2021.
 With design-build contracting the University will be able to know the project construction price much earlier than the traditional D-B-B delivery method.
-Design-bid-build not only takes longer than progressive design-build, the University will be subject to a higher risk of a project coming in over budget through the design-bid-build "low bid" process.
+Design-bid-build not only takes longer than progressive design-build, the University will be subject to a higher risk of a project coming in over budget through the designbid-build "low bid" process.
 If all of the bids are outside the project budget, the owner must go back to the drawing board and attempt to reduce the cost without the assistance and constructability analysis of the constructor and after the designs are complete.
-With progressive design-build using a set Guaranteed Maximum Price and flexible scope, the owner and design-builder collaborate to adjust the design within the GMP as the design is being developed, thus creating an efficiently priced project with low risk to the owner of a major bid bust.
-Further, in design-bid-build, the owner is responsible under the Spearin doctrine for the performance of the designs.
+With progressive design-build, the owner and design-builder collaborate to adjust the design to meet the budget as the design is being developed, thus creating an efficiently priced project with low risk to the owner of a major bid bust.
+Further, in design-build, the owner is responsible under the Spearin doctrine for the performance of the designs.
 That risk is shifted to the design-builder in progressive design-build, which results in a more reliable price with fewer change orders.